 Maybe watching You’ve Got Mail has you feeling nostalgic about ’90s New York or maybe you just want a plate of smoked fish to go with your eggs this morning - either way you should know that UES icon Barney Greengrass is open for breakfast and brunch delivery.
 Get the sturgeon or smoked salmon, and there should probably be some bagels in the mix as well.
 Whatever you decide, call them at 212-724-4707 to order.

 From the BEC on a soft scallion milk bun to the buttery tuna melt on rye filled with salt and vinegar chips (we stand by tuna as a breakfast staple), the diner riffs at this tiny spot in Two Bridges make the original versions taste like they’re missing something.
-Nearly everything on the menu at Golden Diner has Korean, Japanese, Thai, or Chinese influences and you can’t go wrong with any order - even if you can’t place it from one of the swivel stools facing the open kitchen inside.
+Nearly everything on the menu at Golden Diner has Korean, Japanese, Thai, or Chinese influences and you can’t go wrong with any order - even if you aren't placing it from one of the swivel stools facing the open kitchen inside.

 Unlike most Brooklyn coffee shops, this one in Prospect Heights has all of the food motivation you need to get you out of bed.
 From the prosciutto, egg, and cheese to muffins that taste better than whatever the “Muffin Man” is whipping up right now, the menu at Ciao Gloria is full of stuff you’ll actually want to order.